Operations Clarity

 The natural reaction is to try fixing everything at once.

-But most operational improvements do not fail because the ideas were wrong.
+But most operational improvements don't fail because the ideas were wrong.
 They fail because too many things start at the same time and none of them fully land.

-In practice, one clear improvement will usually do more for a team than ten half-started changes.
+In real life, one clear improvement will usually do more for a team than ten half-started changes.

 Why teams fall into the “ten half-starts” trap